Hip Dysplasia

 What Breeds Get Hip Dysplasia?

-Genetics is not the only factor, however, with reproductive status, age, weight, conformation, and diet all playing a potential role in a dog’s development of hip dysplasia.
+Genetics is not the only factor, however.
+Reproductive status, age, weight, conformation, and diet all play a potential role in a dog’s development of hip dysplasia.
 Research has shown that dogs who are spayed or neutered too early in life are more likely to be affected as well.
-An increase in age and weight is also associated with the development and diagnosis of hip dysplasia and arthritis.
+Age and weight are also associated with the development and diagnosis of hip dysplasia and arthritis.

 Signs and Symptoms of Hip Dysplasia

-CHD may start out with mild symptoms at a young age that aren’t noticeable until middle age or later.
-You may start to notice a few of the following symptoms that develop later on in life from hip dysplasia causing osteoarthritis in the hip joint.
-Some signs you may notice include:
+CHD may start with mild symptoms at a young age that aren’t noticeable until middle age or later.
+You may notice a few of the following symptoms develop later in life due to hip dysplasia, which can lead to osteoarthritis in the hip joint.
+Signs of canine hip dysplasia include:

 • Change in activity tolerance